lyslim/ReactNativeMeteorBoilerplate/README.md

 ## Quick Start

-Install all the dependencies:
+1. Install all the dependencies:

     $ npm install

-Bundle Meteor client:

-    $ npm run meteor-bundle-client

-Start the API server:
+2. Start the API server:

     $ npm run api

-Start the packager:
+3. Start Expo:

     $ npm start

+or

-Run the app:
+4. Run the app:

-    $ react-native run-android
+    $ npm run ios

-Or in case you're using iOS:
+Or in case you're using android:

-    $ react-native run-ios
+    $ npm run android

 > **Note:** The API URL is configured to `http://localhost:3000` by default.
 If you would like to change that, be sure to visit the official `README.md` file of [Meteor Client Bundler](https://github.com/Urigo/meteor-client-bundler) for detailed instructions.